Archie leads McNeese against Houston Christian after 24-point game - WTOP News

 BOTTOM LINE: McNeese visits Houston Christian after Tyshawn Archie scored 24 points in McNeese’s 102-66 win over the East Texas A&M Lions.

-The Huskies are 3-1 on their home court.
+The Huskies are 3-1 in home games.
 Houston Christian is fifth in the Southland with 15.8 assists per game led by Kylin Green averaging 6.2.

-The Cowboys have gone 2-1 against Southland opponents.
-McNeese is fourth in the Southland with 33.7 rebounds per game led by Jacolb Cole averaging 4.5.
+The Cowboys are 2-1 against Southland opponents.
+McNeese is 1-0 in games decided by 3 points or fewer.

-Houston Christian’s average of 6.9 made 3-pointers per game is 2.4 fewer made shots on average than the 9.3 per game McNeese allows.
-McNeese averages 16.7 more points per game (88.9) than Houston Christian allows to opponents (72.2).
+Houston Christian makes 46.2% of its shots from the field this season, which is 7.9 percentage points higher than McNeese has allowed to its opponents (38.3%).
+McNeese scores 16.7 more points per game (88.9) than Houston Christian gives up (72.2).

-The Huskies and Cowboys face off Monday for the first time in Southland play this season.
+The Huskies and Cowboys square off Monday for the first time in Southland play this season.

-TOP PERFORMERS: Trent Johnson is shooting 42.6% from beyond the arc with 2.0 made 3-pointers per game for the Huskies, while averaging 10.1 points.
-Green is shooting 46.8% and averaging 12.2 points.
+TOP PERFORMERS: Green is scoring 12.2 points per game with 5.1 rebounds and 6.2 assists for the Huskies.
+Trent Johnson is averaging 10.1 points and 3.9 rebounds while shooting 45.3%.

-Larry Johnson is averaging 16.1 points for the Cowboys.
-Archie is averaging 2.0 made 3-pointers over the last 10 games.
+Jacolb Cole is averaging 6.5 points for the Cowboys.
+Larry Johnson is averaging 14.7 points over the last 10 games.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.